niklas-w/Molecular-systematics-course/Tutorials/4.MaximumLikelihood/Readme.md

 **Part II**

 In the second part of this tutorial we will learn how to perform a ML analysis in RAxML (Randomized Axelerated Maximum Likelihood), which is a program for sequential and parallel Maximum Likelihood based inference of large phylogenetic trees.
 You can compile the code from [here](https://github.com/stamatak/standard-RAxML) which works with command line.
-However, for this practical we will use ramlGUI 2.0 ([Edler et al. 2019] (https://www.biorxiv.org/content/10.1101/800912v1)), a graphical user interface to RAxML. raxmlGUI 2.0 facilitates phylogenetic analyses by coupling an intuitive interface with the unmatched performance of RAxML.
+However, for this practical we will use ramlGUI 2.0 ([Edler et al. 2019](https://www.biorxiv.org/content/10.1101/800912v1)), a graphical user interface to RAxML. raxmlGUI 2.0 facilitates phylogenetic analyses by coupling an intuitive interface with the unmatched performance of RAxML.
 You try to download the graphical interface ramlGUI 2.0 for Windows, MacOSX and Linux [here](https://antonellilab.github.io/raxmlGUI/).

 **Tree inference**

 The graphical interface is really friendly.
 It is very important that you create a folder and place the corresponding data files (one file per gene).
-By clicking on ‘LOAD ALIGNMENT’ a dialog will open where you can select your MSA. ramlGUI 2.0 only support Phylip format, so should save your files in this format.
+By clicking on "LOAD ALIGNMENT" a dialog will open where you can select your MSA. ramlGUI 2.0 only support Phylip format, so should save your files in this format.

 RAxML-GUI allows you to do many types of analysis and one of the advantages is that you can select the number of processors to work with and, therefore, on computers with multiple processors, this greatly accelerates the calculation process.